Lithl/fimpp-ts/docs/README.md

 * Labels (keywords, variable names, class names, method names) can be multiple words with whitespace in-between.
 They may even include punctuation that isn't reserved for ending a line of code.
-* All labels are vase-sensitive
+* All labels are case-sensitive, but keywords (or keyword phrases) are not.
 * A line of code must be terminated with one of the reserved punctuation marks:
 ** `.` (period)
 ** `!` (exclamation mark)